Withholding tax

 Singapore

-Singapore does not levy any withholding tax on dividends.
+Singapore does not levy any withholding tax on dividends paid by Singapore tax resident companies.

-Royalties paid to non-residents are generally subject to a final withholding tax of 10% on the gross amount of the royalty, unless reduced under a tax treaty.
-Any other royalty paid to non-resident companies that do not qualify for the final rate are taxed at the prevailing corporate tax rate of 17%.
+Royalties paid to non-residents are generally subject to a final withholding tax of 10 percent on the gross amount of the royalty (assuming the non-resident does not have a PE in Singapore), unless reduced under a tax treaty or exempt under a domestic concession.
+Any other royalty paid to non-resident companies that do not qualify for the final rate are taxed at the prevailing corporate tax rate of 17 percent.

-Payments to non-residents (other than individuals) for technical services rendered in Singapore are subject to 17% withholding tax, unless the rate is reduced under a tax treaty.
+Payments to non-residents (other than individuals) for technical services rendered in Singapore are subject to 17 percent withholding tax (which is not a final tax), unless the rate is reduced under a tax treaty.

 South Africa